 The bathroom was an alcove with a toilet (and bucket of water for flushing), made private by a four-foot high “wall” of palm fronds.

 Despite its small size, my tambo was comfortable, and with open-air access to the jungle all around me, it even felt expansive at times.
 There was nothing sweeter than lying in bed and seeing, hearing – even smelling – the jungle all around me.

 Having described the basic living situation, I’ll elaborate through the following list of things to bring when spending a month in the jungle, and why:

 The closest thing to a closet I had in my tambo was some string across the sides on which to drape things, which was good for hanging my towel and a few miscellaneous items and not much more.
 And if I hung anything out for too long, it usually grew mould.

 Instead, my worldly jungle possessions lived in my bag, which was the best place for them as protection against the elements, critters, mould, etc.

 I was lucky to have borrowed a friend’s North Face Base Camp duffel bag with backpack straps, which was the best possible bag for the jungle that I could have imagined.
-(When I returned from the jungle, I ordered an identical bag of my own).
+(When I returned from my month in the jungle, I ordered an identical bag of my own).
 It was light, had easy access to the contents, and plenty of protection from the jungle elements (and critters, which tried their best – more on that saga in Part 3).